yasen-petrov/axway-open-docs/content/en/docs/apim_howto_guides/apigw_in_containers.md

 * [`anm-dockerfile`](/samples/apimanagement/howto/docker/anm-dockerfile)
 * [`gw-dockerfile`](/samples/apimanagement/howto/docker/gw-dockerfile)

-## Set locale environment variables
+## Set local environment variables

 The API Gateway Docker image is automatically created with the `LANG` environment variable set to `en_US.UTF-8`.
 This is required to handle Unicode-named files that might be in use in your configuration (`fed` files).
 If needed, this environment variable can be manually overridden in two ways: